RimeCoOfficial/RimeCoOfficial.github.io/_pages/about-us.md

         </h3>
         <p>
             <strong>CEO and Founder</strong>
-            Founder of <a href="https://bitsits.com">BitSits Games</a> (started 2009), won Intel Level up 2011 and several other national level techfests.
-Graduate from <a href="https://www.becs.ac.in/">Bengal Engineering and Science University, Shibpur</a> (B.E., Civil Engineering).
-Worked at <a href="https://www.ubisoft.com/en-US/studio/pune.aspx">Ubisoft</a>, India on FarCry (CryEngine).
+            Founder of <a href="https://www.bitsits.games">Bitsits Games</a> (started 2009), won Intel Level up 2011 and several other national level techfests.
+Graduate from <a href="https://www.iiests.ac.in">IIEST, Shibpur</a> (B.E., Civil).
+Worked at <a href="https://www.ubisoft.com/en-US/studio/pune.aspx">Ubisoft</a>, India on FarCry Classics XBOX PS3.
         </p>
         <p>
             <a href="mailto:suvozit@rime.co">suvozit@rime.co</a>